marion-roger/Marion-Roger.github.io/_projects/Sediment-fluxes.md

     </div>
 </div>
 <div class="caption">
-    The first step requiered a completion of the low-temperature thermocrhonology database I built for the Carpathian belt.
-We went to the Ukrainian Carpathian and sampled for ZHe, AFT, and AHe dating.
+    The initial phase involved compiling a comprehensive low-temperature thermochronology database specifically for the Carpathian belt.
+We conducted fieldwork in the Ukrainian Carpathians, collecting samples for ZHe, AFT, and AHe dating.
-    The results of this campaigne are available in my article here:  <a href="https://se.copernicus.org/articles/14/153/2023/">Access article</a>
+The outcomes of this expedition are detailed in my article available here:  <a href="https://se.copernicus.org/articles/14/153/2023/">Access article</a>
 </div>

-The other steps of this project have yet to be published, therefore the following images are from the field campagne in Ukraine, a very beautifull place.
+The subsequent phases of this project are currently unpublished.
+Thus, the following images showcase our field campaign in Ukraine, a stunning location.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">